Queens-College-Libraries/openroom/README.md

 MariaDB [(none)]> create user openroomdemo@localhost identified by '53PVs7nj2i2AD5FXNLNpZyW3B3sG31WGPThmPCntdldKwxZ5vvb3Pg266HSN8NG';
 Query OK, 0 rows affected (0.001 sec)

-MariaDB [(none)]> drop database if not exists openroom;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'not exists openroom' at line 1
 MariaDB [(none)]> drop database if exists openroom;
 Query OK, 0 rows affected, 1 warning (0.000 sec)